middyjs/middy/docs/CONTRIBUTING.md

 ### Performance benchmarks

-We use `tinybench` to ensure there are no performance regressions.
+We use `node:bench` to ensure there are no performance regressions.
+It is experimental and only available on Node.js 26+, so `npm run test:bench` needs a Node.js 26 runtime even though the packages themselves support Node.js 24+.

 ## 5. Committing